ionides/531w24/18/index.md

 * Non-likelihood model criticism.
 So far, we have emphasized likelihood-based tools both for model fitting and diagnostic criticism.
 Here, we consider other statistics.

-* POMP models can combine uncertainty due to stochasticity in the latent process, the measurement noise, and unknown parameters.
+* Forecasts using POMP models can combine uncertainty due to stochasticity in the latent process, the measurement noise, and unknown parameters.
 We see how this plays out in an example.

 |  ||
 |:-------------|:--------------:|